paulstarmail/FTPServer/README.md

 Pre-requisites
 ==============
-1. A working installation of "python 3" which is added to "Path".
+1. A working installation of "python 3" whose directory is added to "Path".
 2. All the dependencies in "ftp_server.py" installed through "pip3".
 3. Executable of "python 3" in the installation directory, allowed in "Outbound Rules", of the "Firewall".